imandr/pyweb/README.rst

 relpath
 .......

-Sometimes the URI elements are used as web service method arguments and relpath is the tail of the URI remaining unused after the mapping from URI to the method is done.
-For example, in our clock example, we may want to use URL like this to specify the field of the current time we want to see:
+Sometimes, while walking down the tree of handlers to find the method to handle the request, there will be some unused portion of URI after the name of the target handler method.
+For example, in our clock example, we may want to structure our URL to specify the field of the current time we want to see in the following way:

 .. code-block::